groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/loading-documents/loading-documents-from-different-sources/loading-documents-from-stream/_index.md

 ---
 You can load a document from a stream without saving it as a file on a disk.
 You can use this feature to load a document from different sources like a URL, FTP, and so on.

-To load a document from stream, follow these steps:
+To load a document from a stream, follow these steps:

 1. Implement a method to obtain the document stream.
 2. Call the [Viewer](https://reference.groupdocs.com/net/viewer/groupdocs.viewer/viewer) class constructor.
 Specify the method implemented in the previous step.